punithyc/Data-analysis-using-sql-on-youtube-dataset/README.md

 #  YouTube Insights - Data Analysis Using SQL
-*__I am sharing Global YouTube Statistics Insights - A Data Analysis Project performed on SQL in my journey into Data Science.__*
+*__I am a sharing Global YouTube Statistics Insights - A Data Analysis Project performed on SQL in my journey into Data Science.__*

  # About dataset